What makes us see a character as good or evil? The character’s design probably has something to do with it.

 We wanted to investigate the connection between colors and character.
 So we decided to analyze a group of characters that we, like so many, hold close to our hearts: Disney characters.

 Many of us grew up with Disney characters.
 These characters inform our understanding of what makes the image of a “hero” and what makes the image of a “villain”.
 And after tallying up some number, we definitely were able to find some connections between the colors and qualities of their characters.

-At Venngage, we love geeking out and making cool data visualizations about things we love.
+At Venngage, we love geeking out and making cool data visualizations.

 That’s why we decided to see if we could find a correlation between the dominant color in Disney character designs and how “good” and “evil” they are.